Spede Pasanen: Film director career

-In 1971, Spede released three motion-pictures, Kahdeksas Veljes (his debut as a solo director) and Hirttämättömät (the sequel to Speedy Gonzales) both starring himself as well as Saatanan Radikaalit, which was co-directed by its four starring actors Paavo Piironen, Heikki Nousiainen, Timo Nissi and Heikki Huopainen.
-Spede only produced this movie which was intended to give its four stars a chance to complete a motion-picture on their own.
-All three movies under-performed though which led to Spede taking a two-year hiatus from film-making during which he focused exclusively on his TV work.
-Regardless, Spede won the 1971 Producers' Jussi Award for all three movies.
+In 1971, Spede released three motion-pictures, Kahdeksas Veljes (his debut as a solo director) and Hirttämättömät (the sequel to Speedy Gonzales) both starring himself as well as Saatanan Radikaalit, which was co-directed by its four starring actors Paavo Piironen, Heikki Nousiainen, Timo Nissi and Heikki Huopainen, all fresh from the Helsinki Theatre Academy.
+Spede only produced this film which was intended to give its four stars a chance to complete a motion-picture on their own.
+All three films under-performed, with Saatanan Radikaalit being the financial all-time low of Pasanen's career so far.
+This led to Spede taking a two-year hiatus from film-making during which he focused exclusively on his TV work.
+Regardless, Spede won the 1971 Producers' Jussi Award for all three films.
+Pasanen started planning a new colour film and to his surprise, he got a loan of 75 thousand markka from the Finnish Film Foundation.
+In the end, this film was left unfilmed, and another film that Pasanen had in mind was also left at planning stage.
+Pasanen ended up using the loan to cover the losses caused by Hirttämättömät.

 In 1973, Spede released the first Uuno Turhapuro movie based on the popular skit-character by the same name.
 To save costs, Spede filmed and edited the movie entirely on video and had it transferred to film for theatrical distribution.
 Uuno became a hit and a further four Uuno films were finished during the 1970s.
 Spede resumed filming small budget comedies with 1974's Viu-Hah-Hah-Taja, directed by Ere Kokkonen and mostly starring Spede's TV actors.
 Spede only appeared in a cameo and went uncredited as the film's writer.
 In 1979, he released Koeputkiaikuinen ja Simon enkelit, his first colour feature since Pohjantähteet.
 The movie was a surprise hit and led to a sequel Tup Akka Lakko being released the following year.

 In the 1980s, the Uuno series peaked in popularity with 1984's Uuno Turhapuro armeijan leivissä breaking the record of the most popular Finnish domestic film.
 Spede cranked out movies on an annual basis, using his stock actors and frequently utilizing the popular skit characters for movies such as Kliffaa Hei, Pikkupojat, Fakta Homma and Onks Viljoo Näkyny.
 The last of these skit-comedy films is considered to be 1990s Rampe & Naukkis - Kaikkien aikojen superpari, which was lampooned on the popular characters created by Pirkka-Pekka Petelius and Aake Kalliala for the TV show Pulttibois.

 During the 1990s, Spede focused almost exclusively on producing rather than writing or directing films with TV work taking more and more of his time.
 By this point his relationship with the Finnish Film Foundation had improved and he received grants for most of his films.
 The final movie directed by Pasanen was Naisen Logiikka, released in 1999 though production of it began in 1992.
 The film was hastily completed for release to prevent Pasanen from having to pay back his grant for the movie.